ThomasDeutsch/flowcards/README.md

 # flowcard

-enable "scenario-based programming" in your JS application.
+enable scenario-based programming in your JS application.

 You can compare flowcards to [XState](https://github.com/davidkpiano/xstate).<br/>
 They both enable ways to describe & model reactive systems<br/>